SquarePenguin101/www.squarepenguin.co.uk/content/wiki/contribute.md

 - Run `git diff --check` on your code before committing to ensure you don't have whitespace errors.
 If you do, fix them before submitting your pull request.

-GitHub pull requests are strongly preferred.
-However, you may also submit patches to the [get_iplayer mailing list](http://lists.infradead.org/mailman/listinfo/get_iplayer) so long as they conform to the above guidelines.
-Patches sent to the mailing list will only be reviewed if you explicitly state that you are submitting code for inclusion in get_iplayer.
-Make sure your patches apply cleanly to the current **develop** branch in the get_iplayer repo, otherwise they may be rejected - don't expect committers to fix your code.
-If you create patch files, use `git format-patch` to ensure your patches are in the correct format.
-Use `git send-email` to mail your patches in order to ensure your patches are not mangled by your email software.
-Sending the patch to yourself first, then checking that you can save it to a file and apply it, is a useful technique.
+- Make sure your patches apply cleanly to the current **develop** branch in the get_iplayer repo, otherwise they may be rejected.
+Don't expect committers to fix your code.

 ### Documentation